manuelguido/flask-oauth-google/README.md

 # flask-oauth-google
-An login system with Flask, oAuth and Google
+A login system with Flask, oAuth and Google